What You Need to Know About Public Transport and New Zealand City Buses

 Public Buses in Auckland

 Auckland has a vast public bus network operating from within the city centre all the way to the far reaches of the outer suburbs.
-Cash fares start from NZ$1 and you pay per sections (zones) you travel through.
+Cash fares start from NZ$4 and you pay per section (zone) you travel through.

 Buses can also be paid with an ATHop Card, which makes the fare a percentage of the price, starting from NZ$2.20.

 Public Buses in Wellington

 Wellington has a vast bus network operated by various companies connecting the city centre to the outer suburbs.
-Cash fares start from around NZ$2 and increase per zone you travel through.
+Cash fares start from around NZ$2.50 and increase per zone you travel through.